Sofia Rotaru: 1980–1983: Acting career and new connections

-In 1980, at the international song festival held in Tokyo, Rotaru won first prize for her performance of the Yugoslavian song "Obeshchaniye" (Promise) and received the Order of the Badge of Honor.
+In 1980, at the international song festival held in Tokyo, Rotaru won first prize for her performance of Ljupka Dimitrovska's song "Obeshchaniye" / "Obećanje" (Promise) and received the Order of the Badge of Honor.
 She continued to experiment and was the first Soviet female singer to appear wearing trousers on stage.
 While doing this, she performed a hip-hop style song "Temp" (Tempo) with music composed by Aleksandra Pakhmutova and lyrics written by Nikolay Dobronravov.
 The songs "Temp" and "Ozhidaniye" (Waiting) were specially written for the cultural programme of the 1980 Summer Olympics in Moscow.
 The song was used as the soundtrack theme for the drama film Ballada o sporte (Ode to sports), produced by Yuri Ozerov.
 In the same year, for her performance of "Ozhidaniye", Rotaru won the All-Union Song of the Year award.

 In 1980, Rotaru starred in the leading role in a film released by Moldova-Film and called Gde ty, lyubov'?
 (Where are you, love?).
 Among other songs in the film, Rotaru performed "Pervy dozhd'" (First Rain).
 The movie featured her riding a motorcycle on a narrow sea embankment without a stunt double.
 According to the autobiographic plot, a village teacher is invited to join an ensemble and wins the Grand Prix at an international festival with the song "Gde ty, lyubov'?".
 The music for the song was composed by Raimonds Pauls and lyrics by Ilya Reznik.
 A double album of the soundtrack was released.
 More than 25 million movie goers viewed the film in 1980.
 The title song of the film was banned from state radio by Gennadiy Cherkassov, director of the music department.